penumbra-zone/penumbra/docs/protocol/src/protocol/action_descriptions/spend.md

 ### Balance Commitment Integrity

-The zk-SNARK certifies that for non-zero values $v \ne 0$, the public input balance commitment $cv$ was derived from the witnessed values as:
+The zk-SNARK certifies that the public input balance commitment $cv$ was derived from the witnessed values as:

 $cv = [v] G_v + [\widetilde{v}] G_{\widetilde{v}}$